Rick Jason

-Rick Jason (born Richard Jacobson; May 21, 1923 – October 16, 2000) was an American actor, born in New York City, and most remembered for starring in the ABC television drama Combat!
+Rick Jason (born Richard Jacobson; May 21, 1923 – October 16, 2000) was an American actor.
+He is most remembered for starring in the ABC television drama Combat!
 (1962–1967).

-Childhood

-An only child of Jewish parents, Jason was expelled from several prep schools before graduating from Rhodes Preparatory School in Manhattan.
+Early life and education

+Jason was born Richard Jacobson in Brooklyn, New York to a Jewish family.
+As a child, he was a good student who proved to be popular with his classmates and teachers.
+He graduated from Rhodes Preparatory School in Manhattan.

 Military service

-Rick Jason served from 1943 to 1945 in the U.S. Army Air Corps, during World War II.
+Rick Jason served from 1943 to 1945 in the U.S. Army Air Corps during World War II.
 In the late 1960s and early 1970s, he visited American troops serving in Vietnam on several USO tours.

 Acting career

 Later, MGM was searching for an actor to replace Fernando Lamas in the 1953 movie Sombrero and gave the role to Jason, who was earlier released from Columbia Pictures.
 This led to Jason being cast in The Saracen Blade (1954) and This Is My Love (1954).

+Although not top-billed, Jason occupied most of the screen time as the amorous driver in John Steinbeck's The Wayward Bus, which included several "torrid scenes" that pushed the bounds of the waning Production Code.

-In 1956, Jason played the lead in The Fountain of Youth, a half-hour unsold pilot written and directed by Orson Welles which won the Peabody Award in 1958.
+In 1956, Jason played the lead in The Fountain of Youth, a half-hour unsold television pilot written and directed by Orson Welles which won the Peabody Award in 1958.
+The pilot aired as an episode of the anthology series Colgate Theatre on September 16, 1958.